Smart glasses are getting smarter and augmented reality specs are finally approaching prime time, and plenty of startups are getting into the space.

 Like the Solos specs, Israel-based outfit Everysight has taken its years of expertise building heads-up displays for the military and built its own smart AR smartglasses for cyclists.

-With smartphone-like internals, the Raptors use an OLED-based projector system that provides the display that along with a host of onboard sensors can show mapping data, heart rate information and other ride info.
+With smartphone-like internals, the Raptors use an OLED-based projector system to provide the display, which along with a host of onboard sensors can show mapping data, heart rate information and other ride info.

 Essential reading: Cycling with Everysight's AR smartglasses